Moai: Description

 Though moai are whole-body statues, they are often referred to as "Easter Island heads" in some popular literature.
-This is partly because of the disproportionate size of most moai heads, and partly because many of the images for the island showing upright moai are of the statues on the slopes of Rano Raraku, many of which are buried to their shoulders, which has led to a popular misconception that they don't have bodies.
+This is partly because of the disproportionate size of most moai heads, and partly because many of the images for the island showing upright moai are of the statues on the slopes of Rano Raraku (many of which are buried to their shoulders), which has led to a popular misconception that they do not have bodies.
 Some of the "heads" at Rano Raraku have been excavated and their bodies seen, and observed to have markings that had been protected from erosion by their burial.

 The average height of the moai is about 4 m, with the average width at the base around 1.6 m.
 These massive creations usually weigh around 12.5 tonnes (13.8 tons) each.

 All but 53 of the more than 900 moai known to date were carved from tuff (a compressed volcanic ash) from Rano Raraku, where 394 moai in varying states of completion are still visible today.
 There are also 13 moai carved from basalt, 22 from trachyte and 17 from fragile red scoria.
 At the end of carving, the builders would rub the statue with pumice.